Vishva1705/EmailAuthenticate/README.md

 # EmailAuthenticate
-Email authenticate and reset a password using a code
+Email authenticate and reset a password using a code uding node express js